 Peak cycles are every four years, and 2018 is expected to be great year for salmon viewing.

 Hundreds of thousands of visitors and media from the surrounding areas and from around the world will be descending on the surrounding area (including Sun Peaks Resort) to take in this spectacular event.
-While some are already here, most will arrive during the ‘Salute to Sockeye Festival’ which takes place in Roderick Haig-Brown Provincial Park (about an hour from Kamloops) between in October (note there is a nominal fee to enter the festival to support ongoing efforts and projects - around $5/car).
+While some are already here, most will arrive during the ‘Salute to Sockeye Festival’ which takes place in Roderick Haig-Brown Provincial Park (about an hour from Kamloops) between September 28 - October 21, 2018 (note there is a nominal fee to enter the festival to support ongoing efforts and projects - around $5/car).
 Similar dates in other years but not as busy as the dominant years.

 The park is in the wildly popular Shuswap lake area of the interior, which is a popular summer recreational area with numerous lakes, beaches, campgrounds, and more.
-And nearby Kamloops offers beautiful scenery, wildlife parks, First Nations history, new wineries, and more.
+And nearby Kamloops offers beautiful scenery, golf courses, wildlife parks, First Nations history, new wineries, craft breweries, and more.
 And of course, nearby Sun Peaks Resort offers an amazing array of recreational activities year round.

 Walking paths and viewing areas/platforms are available, however for our scuba diving friends, snorkeling and scuba diving during the Adams River Salmon runs are not permitted (without special media permits from the government) in the spawning areas in order to protect the spawning salmon.
 However many experienced divers head to the Adams Lake or mouth of the Adams River to observe this amazing spectacle.

 This is amazing to see and experience and is a wonderful addition to a fall getaway to Sun Peaks Resort and/or the Kamloops area – not to be missed!